Temporary Agency Employee Injured on the Job. An Introduction to Third Party Claims.

 - An L&I claim for the job injury.

-- Temporary agency employees CANNOT sue their employer for a job injury.
-So file an L&I claim.
+- Temporary agency employees CANNOT sue their temp agency employer for a job injury.
+Instead, they should file an L&I claim, naming the temp agency as the employer.

 - Temporary agency employees injured on the job CAN sue a negligent third party.

-- The definition of employer for L&I purposes is different then it is for WISHA or OSHA.
+- The definition of an employer for L&I purposes is different from that of WISHA or OSHA.
 For L&I purposes, the staffing or temporary employment agency is the employer, which you cannot sue.
 The business where the temporary agency worker is sent to do the job is not the legal employer.
 That business is a third party.
-If this place of business is negligent you can sue them with a third-party claim.
+If the company at the place of employment is negligent, you can sue them with a third-party claim.

 L&I Claim

 A temporary agency employee injured on the job in Washington State has an L&I claim.
-The temporary agency employee has an employer who hired and pays them, take out taxes, etc. That temporary agency is the employer.
-The injured worker has an L&I claim.
+The injured worker is an employee of the temporary agency.
+This temp agency hires and pays them, takes out taxes, etc. That temporary agency is the employer.
+The injured worker has an L&I claim with this employer.

-The temporary agency employee is usually assigned out to work at a different place of business.
-That place of business is the third party.
-If the temporary agency employee is injured at that place of business, and that place of business was negligent, then there is also a third-party claim.
+The temporary agency employee is usually assigned to work at a different business.
+That different business is a third party.
+If the temporary agency employee is injured at that place of business and that place of business is negligent, then there is also a third-party claim.

 One Accident / Two Claims – Coordinate Them!

-I know I am repeating myself — but this is important!
-A temporary agency employee injured on the job, due to this negligence of the assigned place of work, has two claims: An L&I claim and a third-party claim.
+We know we are repeating ourselves — but this is important!
+A temporary agency employee injured on the job due to negligence at the assigned place of work has two claims: An L&I claim and a third-party claim.

-These are two separate claims, but they affect each other in very important ways.
+These are two separate claims, but they significantly affect each other.
 Action taken on one claim will influence the other claim.
 It is very important to plan and manage the two claims together.
 A lack of coordination can ruin either or both of these claims.

-The coordination of the two claims is easy if you plan ahead and know what you are doing.
-Get good advice, have a smart plan, and you may be rewarded with a good result for both claims.
+Coordination of the two claims is easy if you plan ahead and know what you are doing.
+Get good advice and have a smart plan, and you may be rewarded with a good result for both claims.

 Statute of Limitations (SOL) For Temporary Agency Employees